How is Zeffy free?

 When it comes to planning and hosting a successful Read-A-Thon fundraiser, we have a few best practices that can help you avoid some common mistakes and make this fundraiser extremely profitable for your nonprofit organization.

-3 of the best Read-A-Thon online platforms.
+The best Read-A-Thon online platforms

 It can be tough for an organization to stand out from the crowd of fundraisers that happen every year.